-where $x^{n+1}$ is the next tested free parameter set and lambda is the step size, sometimes also called learning rate, of the gradient of J. The gradient always points into direction of the steepest ascent.
+where $x^{n+1}$ is the next tested free parameter set and lambda is the step size, of the gradient of J. The gradient always points into direction of the steepest ascent.
 Hence, by going into the opposite direction we are always walking downhill on the steepest path.

 This approach is also used in many machine learning problems and therefore well studied.
 Its great advantage is that we only require the field of the cost function J(x,y) to be continuous and differentiable.
 This enables this approach to be applicable in many different problems.
 However, the generality of this approach introduces certain problems as well.
 Firstly, it is generally unknown if an ideal solution exists.
 Secondly, assuming such an ideal solution exists, it is not guaranteed that the algorithm finds it.
-Hence, if the best output of the algorithm is still not satisfactory, one does not know if the studied system does not have a better solution or if some parameter of the algorithm was badly chosen.
+Hence, if the best output of the algorithm is still not satisfactory, one does not know if the studied system does not have a better solution or if the algorithm just didn't find it.
+We are blind walkers on a foggy mountains.